 “The floods that hit Brisbane in 2011 and 2013 and the Millennium Drought have reshaped our city’s relationship with water, highlighting the importance of managing water at all stages of the water cycle.
 To ensure Brisbane meets the challenges of an increasing population, and to respond to our changing climate, Brisbane City Council is embracing the International Water Association’s Principles for Water Wise Cities” said Lord Mayor of Brisbane, Graham Quirk.

-The 17 principles for water-wise cities encourage collaboration, underpinned by a shared vision, so that local governments, urban professionals, and individuals can actively prepare and find solutions to urban water management challenges.
+The 17 principles for water-wise cities encourage collaboration.
+Thereby underpinned by a shared vision.
+So we’re talking local governments, urban professionals, and individuals.
+For they can actively prepare.
+Moreover and find solutions to urban water management challenges.

 Source: The International Water Association http://www.iwa-network.org